Certificate of compliance

 Additional examples of work requiring a Certificate of Compliance

 Type of work Example Electrical installation work New and modified domestic, commercial, industrial electrical work.
 Alterations to existing installations Adding an additional circuit or outlet to an existing installation.
 Network connections Connection of an installation to the network.
 Callout with network operator interaction Emergency repairs that required disconnection and reconnection by the network operator.
-Repair or replacement of electrical equipment Repair or replacement of a light switch, socket outlet, light fitting etc. Installation or replacement of hard-wired equipment or appliances Installation or replacement of hard-wired ovens, hot water services smoke alarms (not battery operated), air conditioners etc. which require the physical disconnection and/or reconnection of conductors at the supply terminals. -
+The operator will not reconnect without a CoC.
+Installation of hard-wired equipment or appliances Installation of hard-wired ovens, hot water services smoke alarms (not battery operated), air conditioners etc.

 Work not requiring a Certificate of Compliance